nomadcrypto/seededrsa/README.md

     60:8d
 Exponent: 415031 (0x65537)
 ```

+The keys generated are fully functional RSA keys.

 ## Testing the RNG
 I used [practrand](http://pracrand.sourceforge.net/) to test and will probably test with dieharder as well in the future.
 To run the test with practrand you will need a working installation first.
 The build process works on linux, mac and windows.